Wholesale payments – a guide to the benefits and drawbacks

 In this blog post, we will go through the benefits and drawbacks of the 3 most common wholesale payments used in the industry.

 About wholesale payments

-If you’ve clicked on a blog post about wholesale payments, we are sure that you already know the wholesale fundamentals. (if not, we suggest reading our definitive guide to wholesale here).
+If you’ve clicked on a blog post about wholesale payments, we are sure that you already know the wholesale fundamentals.

 That’s why this section will not go into details about wholesale in general.
 Instead, this serves as a brief introduction to why wholesale payments are so special.